sujeet4github/MyLangUtils/LangKotlin/Idiomatic/README.md

 ## object for Stateless Interface Implementations

 see ObjectForStatelessFWImpls.kt
-Kotlin’s object comes in handy when we need to implement a framework interface that doesn’t have any state see StringToInstantConverter
+Kotlin's object comes in handy when we need to implement a framework interface that doesn't have any state see StringToInstantConverter

 See blog https://blog.philipphauer.de/kotlin-practice-spring-boot-vaadin/
  for Kotlin, Spring Boot, Vaadin